arturosalazar/giphy_explorer_project/DEVELOPMENT_PLAN.md

         ~~Display random result from the search response.~~ ~~Add HTML header to display current search term~~ ~~Display current search term at top~~
-        Remove input to search field and refocus on field after user input
+        ~~Remove input to search field and refocus on field after user input~~ Move new gif button down to submit button (quality of life update)

 ### Step 4: Allow Users to Specify the Number of GIFs